Igor Rostislavovich Shafarevich: in Memoriam

-In 1964-66 Shafarevich run a seminar at the Steklov Insitute on Cartan's classification of simple transitive transformation Lie pseudogroups.
-A result of this seminar is a joint paper of Shafarevich and his former student Alexei Kostrikin \cite{ShafKostrikin} in which they make a very important observation that Cartan's classification is closely related with the classification of restricted Lie algebras over a field of characteristic $p> 0$.
-A transitive Lie algebra of a Lie pseudogroup admits a natural filtration defined by transformations that preserve $k$-jets of function at a fixed point that becomes an infinite-dimensional graded Lie algebra, sometimes infinite-dimensional Lie algebra.
-An important role in Cartan's classification is played by four algebras realized as subalgebras of the algebra of derivation of the algebra of formal power series $k[[t_1,\ldots,t_n]]$ over a field $k$ of characteristic 0: algebra of all derivations $\mathcal{D}_n$; all derivations $\partial$ that preserve the volume form $\omega =dt_1\wedge\cdots\wedge dt_n$; all derivations that preserve a symplectic form; all derivations $\partial$ such that $\partial(\omega) = f\omega$ for some $f\in k[[t_1,\ldots,t_n]]$.
-The algebras have ideals of finite codimension that consist of derivations $\partial = \sum f_i\frac{\partial}{\partial t_i}$ with $f_i\in (t_1^p,\ldots,t_n)^p$.
-In characteristic $p > 0$ they represent new so-called nonclassical restricted Lie algebras.
-They further made a bold conjecture that the class of restricted Lie algebras consists of classical ones and the four algebras as above.
-In 1988 Richard Block and Robert Wilson proved this conjecture for $p > 7$ \cite{Block} (in the case $p < 7$ there are other infinite families of restricted Lie algebras).
+In 1964-66, Shafarevich ran a seminar at the Steklov Institute on Cartan's classification of simple transitive transformation Lie pseudogroups.
+A result of this seminar is a joint paper of Shafarevich and his former student, Alexei Ivanovich Kostrikin \cite{ShafKostrikin}, in which they make a very important observation that Cartan's classification is closely related to the classification of restricted Lie algebras over a field of characteristic $p> 0$.
+A transitive Lie algebra of a Lie pseudogroup admits a natural filtration defined by transformations that preserve $k$-jets of functions at a fixed point, which becomes an infinite-dimensional graded Lie algebra, or sometimes an infinite-dimensional Lie algebra.
+An important role in Cartan's classification is played by four algebras realized as subalgebras of the algebra of derivations of the algebra of formal power series $k[[t_1,\ldots,t_n]]$ over a field $k$ of characteristic 0: the algebra of all derivations $\mathcal{D}_n$; the algebra of all derivations $\partial$ that preserve the volume form $\omega =dt_1\wedge\cdots\wedge dt_n$; the algebra of all derivations that preserve a symplectic form; all derivations $\partial$ such that $\partial(\omega) = f\omega$ for some $f\in k[[t_1,\ldots,t_n]]$.
+These algebras have ideals of finite codimension that consist of derivations $\partial = \sum f_i\frac{\partial}{\partial t_i}$ with $f_i\in (t_1^p,\ldots,t_n)^p$.
+In characteristic $p > 0$, they represent new so-called nonclassical restricted Lie algebras.
+Kostrikin and Shafarevich made a bold conjecture that the class of restricted Lie algebras consists of classical ones and the four algebras above.
+In 1988, Richard Block and Robert Wilson proved this conjecture \cite{Block}.